Skip to content

 In 1862, HMS Defence was completed.
 Between 1872 and 1885, the coastal defense ships HMS Cerberus and HMS Gorgon were launched.
 Both vessels were followed by two fast dispatch ships for the Navy, HMS Surprise and HMS Alacrity.
 In total, Palmer’s shipyard built 100 warships for the Royal Navy.

-The company continued to produce a variety of ships, including cruisers, gunboats, merchant vessels, tramp steamers, oil tankers, sailing ships, and steam colliers.
-Notably, Sir Charles Mark Palmer, in addition to running a reputable shipyard and steel industry, established Jarrow’s first accident and emergency hospital.
+The company continued to produce a variety of ships, including cruisers, gunboats, merchant vessels, tramp steamers, oil tankers, steam colliers, sailing ships with beautiful large sails, which remind me of olden day pirate ships.
+Notably, Sir Charles Mark Palmer, in addition to running a reputable shipyard and steel industry, from his first wife’s concern over life lost through accidents established Jarrow’s first accident and emergency hospital.